-The Nomination and Remuneration Committee is responsible for determining and reviewing remuneration arrangements for its directors and executives.
 The quality of the directors and executives is a major factor in the overall performance of the Group.
 The remuneration philosophy is to attract, motivate and retain high performance and high quality personnel.

-The Nomination and Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the Group.
+The Nomination and Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to achievement of the reward strategy of the Group.